-4 Common Problems STOP! will Address:
+4 Common Problems the STOP!
+Program will Address:

 - A lack of focus on the most beneficial work and action.
 By reducing or eliminating activities that “we’ve always done” that are no longer needed, time becomes available and critical activities become clear.